gjlondon/definitive_guide_to_django_deployment/README.md

 Now we're going to use a Fabric directive to setup our AWS account [[6]](#cred_2) by:

 1. Configuring a keypair ssh key that will let us log in to our servers
-2. Setup a security group that defines access rules to our servers
+2. Setting up a security group that defines access rules to our servers

 To use our first fabric directive and setup our AWS account, go to the directory where our fabfile lives and do

     fab setup_aws_account

-###Launch EC2 Servers
+###Launch Some EC2 Servers

 We're going to launch two Ubuntu 12.04 LTS servers, one for our web host and one for our database.
 We're using Ubuntu because it it seems to be